landlab/landlab/docs/model_grid.rst

 made of cells, and one made of patches.
 If one of these is a Voronoi tessellation, the other is a Delaunay triangulation.
-For this reason, Delaunay triangulations and Voronoi diagrams are said to be dual to one another: for any given Delaunay triangulation, there is a unique corresponding Voronoi diagram
+For this reason, Delaunay triangulations and Voronoi diagrams are said to be dual to one another: for any given Delaunay triangulation, there is a unique corresponding Voronoi diagram.
-\citep[e.g.,][]{braun1997modelling,tucker2001object}.
 With **ModelGrid,** one can create a mesh with Voronoi polygons as cells and Delaunay triangles as patches (:ref:`Figure 1b <grid>`).
 Alternatively, with a raster grid, one simply has two sets of square elements that are offset by half the grid spacing (:ref:`Figure 1a <grid>`).
 Whatever the form of the tessellation, **ModelGrid** keeps track of the geometry and topology of the grid.
-For example, one can call various ModelGrid functions to obtain lists of the *(x,y)* coordinates of nodes, corners, and junctions; get lists of neighbors for any cell; get the endpoints of any link or directed edge, and so on.
-These functions are listed and described below.